PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/getting-started.md

 ---
 id: getting-started
-title: Testing - Getting Started
+title: Getting Started
 slug: /developer-resources/testing/getting-started
-sidebar_position: 16
+sidebar_position: 17
 ---

-# Getting Started with Testing
+This guide will help you quickly start writing and running tests for the Talawa Plugin system.
+Learn the essential commands, common patterns, and best practices for testing plugins.

 ## Quick Start